Romney, Obama converge on Iowa in late scramble for votes

 Nevertheless, the Obama campaign is dispatching Vice President Joe Biden's wife, Jill Biden, to Pennsylvania and former President Bill Clinton to Minnesota.

-Earlier on Saturday, Obama also held a rally in Wisconsin, a state considered safely in his column earlier this year.
+On Saturday, Obama held a rally in Wisconsin, a state considered safely in his column earlier this year.

-"You don't take anything for granted, you go as hard as you can to the end, and that's exactly what we're going to do in all our battleground states," said campaign manager Jim Messina.
+"You don't take anything for granted, you go as hard as you can to the end, and that's exactly what we're going to do in all our battleground states," campaign manager Jim Messina said on a conference call.

 Obama started the day at the federal government's disaster-relief headquarters in Washington, where he received an update on the efforts to help Northeastern coastal states recover from devastating storm Sandy.